Sominemo/Math-Parser-Dart/README.md

 Process math expressions, convert them to machine-readable form, and calculate them.

 This package is aimed to help you to work with formulas, parts of equations and other forms of simple math expressions in your projects.
 This package supports custom variables too.

 ## Math Tree

-The library provides a family of `MathNode` classes, most of them have subnodes that are being calculated recursively.
+The library provides a family of `MathExpression` and `MathNode` classes, most of them have subnodes that are being calculated recursively.

 There are such types of MathNode:

 - `MathFunction` (and `MathFunctionWithTwoArguments` subclass)
 - `MathValue`
 - `MathOperator`

+Types of `MathExpression`:

+- `MathComparison`

 All the child classes names begin with the family they belong to.